 When I was an undergraduate student in UP Diliman, I practiced yoga and meditation.
 I became a vegetarian.
 Soon I could see auras of people.
-Then I can do out-of-the-body experience (OOBE) or what others call astral travel.
-As my body is lying down in my dormitory bed (in the former Narra Residence Hall next to the College of Education) I can instantly move around the dormitory at will.
-I can transport myself to the dorm canteen just by willing it.
-I can instantly transport myself to Manhattan in New York City, for example.
-I see people but they don't see me.
-I know from experience that my consciousness and power of perception is independent of my body.
+Then I could do out-of-the-body experience (OOBE) or what others call astral travel.
+As my body was lying down in my dormitory bed (in the former Narra Residence Hall next to the College of Education) I could instantly move around the dormitory at will.
+I could transport myself to the dorm canteen just by willing it.
+I could instantly transport myself to Manhattan in New York City, for example.
+I saw people but they didn't see me.
+I knew from experience that my consciousness and power of perception are independent of my body.

-Then I discovered that if a strong emotion such as fear enters in me, I am violently thrown back to my body lying in bed, often in very painful and uncomfortable ways.
-I realized that OOBE ability could be dangerous to me if I cannot even manage my emotions.
+Then I discovered that if a strong emotion such as fear entered in me, I was violently thrown back to my body lying in bed, often in very painful and uncomfortable ways.
+I realized that OOBE ability could be dangerous to me if I could not even manage my emotions.
 I was looking for an expert to guide me; I couldn't find anyone.
 My only guide then to self-transformation was a tiny book I carried in my polo shirt pocket everyday: At the Feet of the Master written by Jiddu Krishnamurti when he was still a little boy under the instruction of an Ascended Master.